Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 All too often players don't stop to realize the jack can be either suit of the same color, meaning you need to look at any jack as a possible trump.

-First seat calls diamonds and makes their point.
+The first seat calls diamonds and makes their point.
 The score is now 9 to 9 and they have the deal.
-On that next deal, North passes and East orders up their partner.
+On that next deal, North seat passes and East orders up their partner.
 Having 5 trump between them, was an easy point for them and they go on to win.

 Just like talking Euchre with like-minded individuals?
 Have a question on how to play a particular hand?
 Would like to share your expertise with other Euchre players from around the world?
 The OhioEuchre forum is designed just for you.

 Just learning?
 Our forum includes a entire section dedicated to those that are new to Euchre.